Shoeboxed/api/README.md

 the key, and finally base64-encoded.
 This serves to verify that the notification is from Shoeboxed.

-An example of computing the signature using the token and client secret usnig Python 2.7:
+An example of computing the signature using the token and client secret using Python 2.7:

 ```python